-Mr. Herrmann did not receive compensation from any of the Funds.
+Neither Mr. Herrmann nor Mr. Sanders received compensation from any of the funds in the Fund Complex.
 The officers, as well as the Interested Trustees, are paid by IICO or its affiliates.

-The Board has created an honorary position of Trustee Emeritus, whereby an incumbent Trustee who has attained the age of 70 may, or if initially elected on or after May 31, 1993, to the Board or to the board of trustees of the following trusts within the Fund Complex - the legacy Waddell & Reed Advisors Funds, the Trust and the InvestEd Portfolios - (Other Trust), or as a director of a fund to which an Other Trust is the successor (Director), and has attained the age of 78, must, resign his or her position as Trustee and, unless he or she elects otherwise, will serve as Trustee Emeritus provided the Trustee has served as a Trustee or Director for at least five years which need not have been consecutive.
+The Board has created an honorary position of Trustee Emeritus, whereby an incumbent Trustee who has attained the age of 70 may, or if initially elected on or after May 31, 1993 to the Board or to the board of trustees of the following trusts within the Fund Complex-the legacy Waddell & Reed Advisors Funds, the Trust and the InvestEd Portfolios (each, an "Other Trust"), or as a director of a fund to which an Other Trust is the successor (Director), and has attained the age of 78, must resign his or her position as Trustee and, unless he or she elects otherwise, will serve as Trustee Emeritus, provided that Trustee has served as a Trustee or Director for at least five years, which need not have been consecutive.
 The only Trustees currently eligible for the position of Trustee Emeritus are those Trustees who were Trustees of the Trust on December 31, 2016.

-A Trustee or Director Emeritus receives an annual fee in an amount equal to the annual retainer he or she was receiving at the time he or she resigned as a Trustee or Director.
+A Trustee Emeritus or Director Emeritus receives an annual fee in an amount equal to the annual retainer he or she was receiving at the time he or she resigned as a Trustee or Director.
 For a Trustee or Director initially elected before May 31, 1993, such annual fee is payable as long as the Trustee or Director holds Emeritus status, which may be for the remainder of his or her lifetime.
 A Trustee or Director initially elected to a Board of Directors on or after May 31, 1993, receives such annual fee only for a period of three years commencing upon the date the Trustee or Director began his or her Emeritus service, or in an equivalent lump sum.
 A Trustee who takes the position of Trustee Emeritus after January 1, 2017, will only receive an annual fee in an amount equal to the annual retainer he or she received in 2016.
-A Trustee or Director Emeritus receives fees in recognition of his or her past services whether or not services are rendered in his or her Emeritus capacity, but he or she has no authority or responsibility with respect to the management of the Trust.
+A Trustee Emeritus or Director Emeritus receives fees in recognition of his or her past services whether or not services are rendered in his or her Emeritus capacity, but he or she has no authority or responsibility with respect to the management of the Trust.